 Be Prepared if Disaster Strikes

-Some disasters can't be prevented.
+No one can prevent a natural disasters or fire destroying your home.
 However, having your financial and personal information safe can make the recovery much easier.